TrueSightDAO/.github/profile/README.md

 ## What we do
 We are a DAO and we operate a money game.
 Members can earn in our economy by helping build our game or by making correct market predictions in our game.
 They can also earn by selling their predictions.

-Periodically, the DAO can vote to run a 7 War of Truths.
+Periodically, our DAO will vote to run a 7 War of Truths.
 DAO members can join the war as competitors.
 They can also bet on competitors to earn.
 To find our more, read our [quick game play intro guide](https://docs.google.com/presentation/d/1mAeCLO6FdP1-ucUvWx44JUVtnaLNfKZH/edit?usp=sharing&ouid=115975718038592349436&rtpof=true&sd=true).

 ## How to participate
 The easiest way to start contributing is by join public discussions on [Discord](https://discord.gg/gEfypKdCEW).